Question: "What is Christadelphianism, and what do Christadelphians believe?"Recommended Resource:

-Answer: The Christadelphian sect was founded in 1838 by John Thomas, a London-born physician-turned-Bible teacher.
-Like the founders of the Jehovah’s Witnesses, Mormons and Christian Scientists, Thomas believed he alone had found the truth of real Christianity.
-One wonders how these men could “study” the Bible and come to the conclusion that God would leave humanity floundering in the darkness of error and apostasy for 1800 years, only to finally reveal Himself to one man.
-Nevertheless, that is what John Thomas taught.
+The Christadelphian sect was founded in 1838 by John Thomas, a London-born physician-turned-Bible teacher.
+Like the founders of the Jehovah’s Witnesses, Mormons, and Christian Scientists, Thomas believed he had found the truth of real Christianity.

-Christadelphianism teaches the same two lies as literally every cult and false religion: it denies the deity of Jesus Christ and preaches a works-based salvation.
+Christadelphianism, like other cults and false religions, denies the deity of Jesus Christ and preaches a works-based salvation.
 Regarding the deity of Christ, Christadelphianism teaches that Jesus was more than a man, but less than God.
-According to A. Hayward, in Great News for the World, p.
-41, Jesus was a created being with “strength of character to right some of the most appalling wrongs of his time.”
-Christadelphians teach that Jesus had a sinful nature and he, too, needed salvation from sin, that he was not pre-existent and did not come into existence until he was born in Bethlehem.
-The Bible declares that Jesus was sinless.
-He “committed no sin” (1 Peter 2:22); “in him is no sin” (1 John 3:5); He “had no sin” (2 Corinthians 5:21); He was “tempted in every way… yet was without sin” (Hebrews 4:15).
-That Jesus was pre-existent is also evident from such passages as John 1, where He (the Word) was “in the beginning with God” (v.
-2) and that all things that were created “were created through him” (v.
-3) and that “he became flesh and dwelt among us” (v.
-14).
-Denying that Jesus is the second Person of the Trinity is another universal characteristic of cults.
+According to A. Hayward in Great News for the World, Jesus was a created being with “strength of character to right some of the most appalling wrongs of his time” (p.
+41).
+Christadelphians teach that Jesus, although sinless, had a sinful nature, was not pre-existent, and did not come into existence until He was born in Bethlehem.
+Contrary to those teachings, the Bible declares that Jesus was perfectly untainted by sin.
+He “committed no sin” (1 Peter 2:22); “in him is no sin” (1 John 3:5); He “had no sin” (2 Corinthians 5:21); He was “tempted in every way . . . yet was without sin” (Hebrews 4:15).
+That Jesus was pre-existent is evident from such passages as John 1, where He (the Word) was “in the beginning with God” (verse 2), all things that were created “were created through him” (verse 3), and “he became flesh and dwelt among us” (verse 14).

-Other unbiblical beliefs of the Christadelphians include the Holy Spirit is an impersonal force; man does not have an immortal soul; Satan is not a personal being, but merely a synonym for any adversary; death is unconsciousness or annihilation; and heaven and hell are myths.
-Rather than restoring true Christianity, the Christadelphians deny the basic doctrines clearly outlined in the Bible and, as such, are like all false religions – a lie from the father of lies, Satan, who “walks about like a roaring lion, seeking whom he may devour” (1 Peter 5:8).
+Other unbiblical beliefs of the Christadelphians include the teaching that the Holy Spirit is an impersonal force; man does not have an immortal soul; Satan is not a personal being; death is unconsciousness or annihilation; and hell is synonymous with the grave where the deceased lie unconscious.
+Rather than restoring true Christianity, the Christadelphians deny some of the basic doctrines of Scripture.

 More insights from your Bible study - Get Started with Logos Bible Software for Free!